sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerApplication.md

   * IgnoreUserHomeZone (System.Boolean) Indicates that when launching the application and the user has a home zone specified then the user's home zone preference should be ignored.

-  * LocalLaunchDisabled (System.Boolean) When launching a published application from within a published desktop, do not launch the application in that desktop session.

   * MachineConfigurationNames (System.String\[\]) The MachineConfiguration names associated with the application.

   * MachineConfigurationUids (System.Int32\[\]) The MachineConfiguration uids associated with the application.

-  * MaxPerMachineInstances (System.Int32) Maximum allowed concurrently running instances of the application that an individual machine can have.
-A value of zero allows unlimited usage subject to any site-wide limit.

   * MaxPerUserInstances (System.Int32) Maximum allowed concurrently running instances of the application that an individual user can have.
 A value of zero allows unlimited usage subject to any site-wide limit.